dicelab-rhul/pystarworlds/README.md

 ## Ambient

 The (current) state of the environment which evolves in time according to the rules of the environment (physics).
 The specific implementation of the ambient is left up to the developer for now.
-In future versions we plan to support concurrent access to any user defined datastructues by default.

 ## Physics